• Training

 Description

-In this discussion, Professor Dan Perry elaborates on osteoid osteoma, a common tumor found in pediatric orthopedics.
+Professor Dan Perry gives his expert insights and elaborates on osteoid osteoma, a common tumor found in pediatric orthopedics.
 He describes the distinctive characteristics of the tumor, known as the nidus, which displays a clear margin of transition, making it identifiable against normal bone.
 This tumor typically causes nocturnal pain in children that is alleviated by nonsteroidal medications.
 Increasingly, the treatment involves radiofrequency ablation, a minimally invasive procedure where the tumor is effectively burned away.
 Occasionally, surgical removal is performed, revealing a characteristic blue tinge at the center of the tumor; Perry notes that this surgical approach can be a rewarding experience in the operating room.

 Specialties